balabky9/jayakalyan-trust/src/content/posts/2020-09-23-testimonial-ankit.md

 Ankit Dasgupta

-***Today Ankit has an engineering degree from the University of Mumbai and an MBA from MDI Gurgaon and ESCP Europe.
+***Today Ankit has an engineering degree from the University of Mumbai, and an MBA from MDI Gurgaon and ESCP Europe.
 He is also a Distinguished Toastmaster.***